 Haven’t considered West Africa for your next adventure?
 It’s time to shake up your travel plans.

-West Africa is emerging as a must-visit destination for intrepid travellers.
-Home to over 300 ethnic groups, this vibrant region is one of the most culturally diverse places on the planet, and thanks to growing tourist infrastructure, it’s more accessible than ever.
+West Africa is a must-visit for intrepid travellers.
+Home to over 300 ethnic groups, this vibrant region is one of the most culturally diverse places on the planet, and with growing tourist infrastructure, it’s more accessible than ever.

 From exploring Senegal’s jazz-filled streets to witnessing Vodun ceremonies in Benin, here are five West African countries that should be on your radar.